kmatarese/glide/README.md

 At this point it's worth summarizing the various ways you can attempt parallel processing using Glide:

-- Method 1: Parallelization *within* nodes such as `DataFrameProcessPoolTransformer` or a distributed processing extension such as Dask/Celery/Redis Queue
+- Method 1: Parallelization *within* nodes such as `ProcessPoolSubmit` or a distributed processing extension such as Dask/Celery/Redis Queue
 - Method 2: Completely parallel pipelines via `ParaGliders` (each process executes the entire pipeline)
 - Method 3: Branched parallelism using parallel push nodes such as `ProcessPoolPush` or `ThreadPoolPush`

-Each has its own utility and/or quirks.
-Method 1 is perhaps the most straightforward since you return to single process operation after the node is done doing whatever it needed to do in parallel, though the shuffling of data to/from subprocesses is not without cost.
+Each has its own use cases.
+Method 1 is perhaps the most straightforward since you can return to single process operation after the node is done doing whatever it needed to do in parallel.
 Method 2 may be useful and easy to understand in certain cases as well.
-Method 3 can lead to more complex/confusing flows and should likely only be used towards the end of pipelines to branch the output in parallel, such as if writing to several databases in parallel as a final step.
+Method 3 can lead to more complex/confusing flows and should probably only be used towards the end of pipelines to branch the output in parallel, such as if writing to several databases in parallel as a final step.

 > **Note:** Combining the approaches may not work and has not been tested.
 Standard limitations apply regarding what types of data can be